 It’s time for the third national park on the itinerary for the drive from San Francisco to New York.
 And for some more Wild West feel and amazing nature Badlands National Park is an obvious stop to make.

 Native Americans and fur trappers who traveled through what today is Badlands National Park referred to the area as bad land for its extreme temperatures, short supply of water and inhospitable terrain.
 Nowadays the beautiful rock formations draw visitors year after year.

 The rock formations are what really make the Badlands so unique.
 The different layers of the rocks are easily visible.
 And to the beautiful rock formations the wildlife in the park adds another dimension to the experience.

 Within the park you find bison wandering around and the praire dogs even have their own town.
 In Robert’s Praire Dog Town you don’t have to be lucky to spot a praire dog.

 San Francisco to New York part 2: Heartland of America (red on map)

-As we leave the Badlands we’re about to begin the second stretch on the road trip itinerary from San Francisco to New York.
+As we leave the Badlands we’re about to begin the second stretch on the San Francisco to New York road trip itinerary.
 Now it’s time to explore the Heartland of America.

 The Heartland of USA is the group of states in the middle of the country, the heart of America.